oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 currently not supported in the ovirt-provider-ovn, and thus, will also have to be added to the API.

-*If* the port is attached to a network featuring a subnet, the corresponding **allow-dhcp** port group port list will also be updated with the new port.

 The list of ports for each of the port groups representing the security groups bound to the added ports will also have to be updated.

 ![add-port](../../../../images/features/network/security-groups/add_ports.png)

-## OVN ACLs implementing the deny-all *and* allow-dhcp security groups
+## OVN ACLs implementing the deny-all security group

 ### drop-all-ip ACL